Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Conclusion

 \section{Conclusion}

-This paper introduces funnel coupling law which guarantees synchronization for a heterogeneous multi-agent system under only mild assumptions.
+This paper introduces the funnel coupling law which guarantees synchronization for a heterogeneous multi-agent system under only mild assumptions.
 Some sufficient conditions which guarantee boundedness of the inputs are also provided, and the analysis on the emergent collective behavior that appears as we enforce synchronization by the proposed funnel coupling law has been conducted.
 In fact, the paper introduced emergent dynamics that can illustrate the synchronized behavior of the whole network, and from its nonlinear structure, some new applications have been discovered, e.g., distributed median solver.
 Our future work is to extend our result to its vector counterpart, hence utilizing its interesting features, and to further derive useful applications.
+Consideration of unknown input gain that may depend on time and state as in conventional funnel control is also of our future interest.